SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 ### Scan Depth

+> Can be overridden on an entry level.

 Defines how many messages in the chat history should be scanned for World Info keys.

+* If set to 0, then only recursed entries and Author's Note are evaluated.
-If set to 1, then SillyTavern only scans the message you send and the most recent reply.
+* If set to 1, then SillyTavern only scans the last message.
+* 2 = two last messages, etc.

 ### Context % / Budget